sdgroeve/RAG_LangChain_Profile_Builder/README.md

 3. **Data Storage**
    - Researcher expertise is stored in ChromaDB
-   - Embeddings are generated using sentence transformers
+   - Embeddings are persisted to disk for efficiency
    - Metadata maintains researcher-expertise relationships

 4. **Web Interface**